AlbanBloorRiley/INS_IEP/README.md

 ### Verify Installation

-To verify that instalation was successful go to the directory INS_IEP/Tests , e.g. by `cd Tests`, and run the tests file `iitest`.
+To verify that instalation was successful navigate to the directory INS_IEP/Tests and run the tests file `iitest`.

 ### Dependencies
 Note that this package requires [`easyspin`](https://easyspin.org) to be installed and added to the MATLAB path.
 This can be downladed at https://easyspin.org.